 With these tips in mind, you can choose a natural stone countertop that adds beauty and functionality to your space.

-By inserting metal or fiberglass rods into the underside of the countertop, rodding can help prevent cracking, sagging, and other types of damage over time.
+This process involves embedding metal or fiberglass rods into the underside of the countertop, providing reinforcement to prevent cracking, sagging, and other damage over time.
+Rodding is especially important in high-stress areas, such as around cutouts for sinks and cooktops, where the countertop is most vulnerable.